On this page:

 How do I use cover crops in my farm or garden?

 On your farm, cover crops work well among both annual and perennial crops.
-If you grow annual crops, a cover crop can be planted when fields are fallowUncultivated land. between growing seasons.
+If you grow annual crops, a cover crop can be planted when fields are fallowFallow Farmland that is not currently in production. between growing seasons.
 In Oregon, this typically means cover crops are planted in the fall and then incorporated into the soil the following spring.

 For perennial crops, like those on orchards, vineyards, and berry farms, cover crops can provide permanent or semi-permanent soil coverage in the spaces in between crops.
 This is sometimes referred to as alley-cropping.
 When planting cover crops between rows, farmers should choose species that are easy to manage and won’t compete for water and nutrients.